mrumkovskis/wabase-wiki/View-Intro.md

 # Defining a view with wabase.

 Defining a view is the second of the Wabase's key features.
-In this section we are going to take a closer look at all the features and capabilities of defining a view, as well as an example no illustrate the concepts.
+In this section, we are going to take a closer look at all the features and capabilities of defining a view, as well as an example to illustrate the concepts.
 Firstly, we are going to see how to define the most basic view in wabase, but then we will discuss some API specific features for different kinds of requests.

 ---